-- AGP Mode: When an 8X-AGP card is installed on P4VX4 motherboard for your PC system, this feature will be set to [Auto] automatically.
-If the installed AGP card is not an 8X-AGP card, then it will be set to [4X] as the default value.
-Or you may also select [2X] or [1X] for older version of AGP card. - AGP Aperture Size: It refers to a section of the PCI memory address range used for graphics memory.
-It is recommended to leave this field at the default value unless the installed AGP card's specifications requires other sizes. - AGP Fast Write: This allows you to enable or disable the feature of AGP fast write protocol support. - PCI Delay Transaction: Enable PCI Delay Transaction feature will free the PCI Bus when the CPU is accessing 8-bit ISA cards.
+- AGP Mode: This motherboard supports the AGP 4X interface that transfers video data at 1066MB/s.
+Other configuration options are 2X mode and 1X mode. - AGP Aperture Size: It refers to a section of the PCI memory address range used for graphics memory.
+It is recommended to leave this field at the default value unless the installed AGP card's specifications requires other sizes. - AGP Fast Write: This allows you to enable or disable the feature of AGP fast write protocol support. - OnBoard VGA Share Memory: This allows you to select the size of share memory for onboard VGA.
+Onboard VGA will get better resolution if larger size of share memory is selected.
+Please do not select [None] if AGP or PCI graphics card is not inserted. - PCI Delay Transaction: Enable PCI Delay Transaction feature will free the PCI Bus when the CPU is accessing 8-bit ISA cards.
 Disable this feature when using ISA cards that are not PCI 2.1 compliant. - USB Controller: Use this to enable or disable the use of USB controller. - USB Device Legacy Support: Use this to enable or disable the support to emulate legacy I/O devices such as mouse, keyboard,... etc.

-DRAM CAS# Latency:
+SDRAM CAS# Latency:

 This is used to adjust the means of memory accessing.
-Configuration options: [Auto], [2T], [2.5T], [3T].
-Please note that not all the DDR DIMMs can support CAS latency=3T.
+Configuration options: [2.5], [2].